corentincou/Pearson-correlation-coefficient-for-pigments-analysis/README.md

 On the bottom left, you can see which of the pixels are on the cluster you click on.
 On the bottom righ, the mean spectrum is visible.

+For some tests, the database spectra were generously provided by Hortense de la Codre [1]

 ## Third part: Pigments comparison
 This notebook is used to illustrate the results we get with the Iznik tiles comparison.
 All the pipeline is visible here and 3 different visualisations are presented :